What is Cluster Analysis?

 - Sum of the square of the factor loadings of each variable on a factor represents the eigenvalue

-- Factors with eigenvalues which are greater than 1.0 are kept
+- Factors with eigenvalues that are greater than 1.0 are kept

 Scree Plot Criteria